 Office: EC1 1327

-My years at the University of Waterloo have been spent helping to build the Rhetoric and Professional Writing program at the undergraduate level and the Rhetoric and Communication Design program at the graduate level while establishing a profile in the practice of professional communication and documentation.
+My years at the University of Waterloo have been spent helping to build the Rhetoric and Professional Writing program (now Rhetoric, Media, and Professional Communication) at the undergraduate level and the Rhetoric and Communication Design and Experimental Digital Media programs at the graduate level, while establishing a profile in the practice of professional communication and documentation.
 To those ends, I have published numerous how-to computer books and many feature articles, columns, and reviews in computer magazines such as PC Magazine, Smart Computing, PC Computing, PC Gamer, etc. In addition, I have consulted with a variety of technology companies on topics such as digital media creation, methods of effective interactive communication, proposal writing, copyright and patent issues, and public relations.
 As a games enthusiast, I have designed, developed, and produced board games of the complex simulation kind.
 All of this activity has found its way into my classes and my research, as has my long-time fascination with the writings of J. R. R. Tolkien.
-My games studies work includes the relationship of boardgames to videogames, the construction of narrative and dialogue in videogames, and the adaption of Tolkien’s works from book and film into games.
+My games studies work includes the relationship of boardgames to videogames, the construction of narrative and dialogue in videogames, the function and interpretation of simulation in games, and the adaption of Tolkien’s works from book and film into games.

 Areas of graduate supervision